Electives

 Compliance

-The course focuses on various aspects of the application of compliance management system elements in day-to-day business.
+The second part of the Compliance course focuses on various aspects of the application of compliance management system elements in day-to-day business.

 In particular the focus lies on: